schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

-The designers improved on ARPANET's addressing [@RFC0635], and the addressing of several other common networks, with IPv4's 32-bit address space. [@RFC0760] The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses, and the IPv4 Internet was considered experimental and temporary.
+The designers improved on ARPANET's addressing [@RFC0635], and the addressing of several other common networks, with IPv4's 32-bit address space in [@RFC0760].
+The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses, and the IPv4 Internet was considered experimental and temporary.